learnitmyway/EffectiveJava/README.md

 ### 4 Classes and Interfaces
 * Item 15 - Minimize Mutability
 * Item 18 - Prefer interfaces to abstract classes

 ### 7 Methods
 * Item 38 - Check parameters for validity
 * Item 41 - Use overloading judiciously
 * Item 43 - Return empty arrays or collections, not nulls

+### 9 Exceptions
+* Item 58 - Use checked exceptions for recoverable conditions and runtime exceptions for programming errors
+* Item 59 - Avoid unnecessary use of checked exceptions
+* Item 60 - Favor the use of standard exceptions